casualcore/casual/middleware/administration/documentation/cli/discovery.operation.md

       --metric [0..1]
             list metrics

-            List counts of _discovery tasks_ the domain-discovery has (begun) executed.
+            List counts of _discovery tasks_ the domain-discovery has in-flight and completed

-            * external-discovery:
+            * discovery-out:
                Requests to other domains
+            * discovery-in:
+               Requests from other domains
-            * internal-discovery:
+            * lookup:
-               Requests to local providers that supplies _resources_ (service/queues)
+               Requests to local providers that has service/queues
-            * local-known-request:
+            * fetch-known:
-               Requests to local providers about the total set of known _resources_ (service/queues)
+               Requests to local providers about the total set of known service/queues
-            * local-needs-request
-               Requests to local providers about resources that are needed but not known

             @attention INCUBATION - might change during, or in between minor version.

-      --metric-message-count [0..1]
+      [deprecated] --metric-message-count [0..1]
-            list message counts

-            Lists counts of "all" internal messages that has been sent and received.

-            @attention These might change over time, and between minor versions.
+            @removed use `casual internal --message-count <pid>` instead

       --state [0..1]  (json, yaml, xml, ini, line) [0..1] prints state in the provided format to stdout